 The abnormal atrial substrate, including left atrial enlargement, atrial fibrosis, increased conduction heterogeneity, and variable changes in atrial refractoriness attributable to hypertension, have been well-demonstrated in several experimental models [10].
 In human electrophysiological studies, hypertension was associated with increasing atrial low voltage zone, slowing atrial conduction velocity, and increasing electrogram fractionation [24].
-Hypertension is one of the well-known risk factors for AF [9,14,25,26].
-The definition of hypertension varied in different studies.
-A historical observational study, hypertension was defined as an SBP of at least 160 mmHg or a DBP of at least 95 mmHg, and hypertension was a significant predictor of AF (odds ratio [OR] 1.5, 95% CI 1.2-2.0 in men, OR 1.4, 95% CI 1.1-1.8 in women) [9].
-In the subgroup enrolled in the Framingham Heart Study between 1998 and 2007, hypertension treatment was associated with an increased risk of incident AF (HR 1.32, 95% CI 1.08-1.60), but the various SBP ranged from 120-129 mmHg, 130-139 mmHg, 140-159 mmHg, and ≥160 mmHg did not show significant association with the risk of AF [24].
+Epidemiologically, hypertension is one of the most common risk factors for AF [9,14,25,26].
+However, the definition of hypertension varied in different studies.

+In one historical observational study, hypertension was defined as an SBP of at least 160 mmHg or a DBP of at least 95 mmHg, and hypertension was a significant predictor of AF (odds ratio [OR] 1.5, 95% CI 1.2-2.0 in men, OR 1.4, 95% CI 1.1-1.8 in women) [9].
+In the subgroup enrolled in the Framingham Heart Study between 1998 and 2007, hypertension treatment was associated with an increased risk of incident AF (HR 1.32, 95% CI 1.08-1.60), but the various SBP ranges from 120-129 mmHg, 130-139 mmHg, 140-159 mmHg, and ≥160 mmHg did not show significant association with the risk of AF [24].
 In a previous study included middle-aged women, SBP 130-139 mmHg (HR 1.28, 95% CI 1.00-1.63) and DBP from 85-89 mmHg (HR 1.53, 1.05-2.23) were associated with a significantly higher risk of AF [25].
-Considering the impact of “previously defined” prehypertension on the risk of AF, in a healthy Asian population, SBP 120-139 mmHg did not show significant association with increased risk of AF compared to SBP <120 mmHg, but DBP 80-89 mmHg was associated with increased risk of AF (HR 1.11, p=0.045) compared to DBP <80 mmHg [14,27].
+Considering the impact of “previously defined” prehypertension on the risk of AF in a healthy Asian population, SBP 120-139 mmHg did not show significant association with increased risk of AF compared to SBP <120 mmHg, but DBP 80-89 mmHg was associated with increased risk of AF (HR 1.11, p=0.045) when compared to DBP <80 mmHg [14,27].
 However, this study defined those with hypertension by 2017 ACC/AHA classification as prehypertension.
-Still, the association between the early stage of hypertension and the risk of incident AF is unclear.
+Still, the association between the early stage of hypertension and the risk of incident AF is unclear, especially amongst the younger population.

 In 2017, the ACC/AHA BP management guideline suggested a new definition of hypertension starting from BP of 130/80 mmHg based on several studies reporting that the stage 1 hypertension BP range was associated with a higher risk of cardiovascular disease [19].
-After the update of the guideline, large-scale observational studies demonstrated that stage 1 hypertension, even IDH or ISH, was associated with a higher risk of cardiovascular disease [11,15].
-Although a substantial proportion of the adult population is being classified as hypertensive patients [28], limited data is available regarding the clinical impact of stage 1 hypertension on the risk of AF.
+After the update of this guideline, large-scale observational studies demonstrated that stage 1 hypertension, even IDH or ISH, was associated with a higher risk of cardiovascular disease [11,15].
+Although a substantial proportion of the adult population are being classified as hypertensive patients [28], limited data are available regarding the clinical impact of stage 1 hypertension on the risk of AF.